mberndt92/mberndt92/README.md

 Below I'm sharing an overview of my public repositories, an overview of the features of each repository as well as the tech used.
 This is something I created for myself so I have an easy way to find projects I used certain techniques in to re-use those or check the implementation one more time.

+If you are interested, jump to the repository side.
+I tried to upload animated gifs showing the main features for most of them.

 ### [Hot Prospects](https://github.com/mberndt92/HotProspects)
 Hot prospects is an app that can be useful for e.g. meet-ups or conferences.
 You can scan potential prospect's QR codes to add them, mark them as contacted and set reminders.